 When Bob and Patty Tunno founded the CITY program in partnership with the Penn State Center Pittsburgh, they created an avenue for high school students from the Pittsburgh region to build pathways to career and personal success through support from mentors and out-of-classroom learning experiences.
 When compared to their peers, students who participate in the CITY program demonstrate a better understanding of their postsecondary education and career options.

 Together with her husband Tom, Mary Ellen Litzinger, a long-time volunteer for Shaver’s Creek Environmental Center, created the $1.2 million Mary Ellen and Thomas A. Litzinger Endowment at Shaver’s Creek to ensure educational opportunities and a sustainable future for the Center.
 The couple made an additional donation toward the construction of the Litzinger Herpetology Center to house reptiles and amphibians and the Litzinger Discovery Room.
 In September 2018, thanks to donations both large and small from various supporters, Shaver’s Creek reopened to the public after a period of renovation, presenting a radically transformed space in which visitors can take advantage of new learning opportunities about the natural world.

 We chose to support Shaver’s Creek because its interdisciplinary outreach and educational opportunities support our core values, especially the promotion of sustainable natural resource use and the fostering of a respect for nature.

 Make a Difference

 When you give a gift to an Outreach program, you are helping to open a world of new possibilities and discoveries.
-If you are interested in making a gift to further our Outreach mission, please contact Rob Butler, Director of Major Gifts for Penn State Outreach, at email@example.com or 814-865-8283.
-Rob and the rest of the Outreach development team are ready to discuss your vision and explore giving options with you.
+If you are interested in making a gift to further our Outreach mission, please contact Susan Kukic, Senior Director of Development and Alumni Relations for Penn State Outreach and Online Education, at firstname.lastname@example.org or 814-865-8283.
+Susan and the rest of the Outreach development team are ready to discuss your vision and explore giving options with you.